Enforcement Actions In Fairfield County

 Enforcing Divorce-Related Court Orders In Fairfield County And New York

 After a lengthy and often contentious divorce process, or during the midst of it, most people want to walk away and avoid any further conflict.
 However, there are individuals who refuse to comply with court orders and the final divorce judgment, even though they have the means to do so.
-The only real solution, after requests for reasonableness have failed, is to go back to court with enforcement proceedings to compel compliance or to provide for sanctions.
+The only real solution, after requests for reasonableness have failed, is to go back to court with enforcement actions to compel compliance or to provide for sanctions.

 - A failure to comply with property distribution or disposition